LetCompliance

 Offence: No valid EICR every 5 years, or failure to carry out required C1/C2 remedial work.

 Maximum civil penalty: £30,000 per property.
-Section 21 becomes invalid.
+It also blocks most Section 8 possession grounds (Section 21 was abolished on 1 May 2026).
 Local authority can arrange work and recover costs from you.

-Offence: Letting a property rated F or G (or below C once new MEES regulations apply).
+Offence: Letting a property rated F or G (below the current band-E floor), or below band C once the MEES-C requirement takes effect on 1 October 2030.

 Deposit Protection, Up to 3× the Deposit